defnebulut/defnebulut/README.md

 <h2 align="center">Hi 👋!
-I'm a Software Developer</h2>
+I'm a Computer Engineer</h2>

 ###

-<p align="center">Software Developer & Graduate Student specializing in LLM-powered solutions and AI applications.
+<p align="center">Computer Engineer & Graduate Student specializing in LLM-powered solutions and AI applications.
 Currently building production LLM systems with LangGraph, PostgreSQL, and Vue.js frontends, using Flask and FastAPI to create robust backends for language model integrations.
 As a graduate student, my research focuses on AI/ML, exploring various approaches to advance practical applications in the field.</p>

 ###